Workplace Pressure Is a Signal

 • focused guidance sessions with leadership or HR

-• facilitation of reflection at critical transition points
+• facilitated reflection at key transition points

 There is no predefined package.